andreencar/kodify-tech-test/documentation/Architecture.md

 As a side note, the client will be created with create-react-app as it would be a bonus to have webpack functionality and this provides me a fast and easy bootstrap.

 For the server, a basic ExpressJS application will be used.

+For the messages to appear on one or the other side according to being incoming or outgoing messages, messages need to be attached with a user id.
+Since the requirements clearly indicate most operations must be done on client side, I will generate a userId upon app initialization on client side...
+But this should not be done in a real world situation.